spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 Adding a Tool item to the project
 ---------------------------------

-.. note:: The **Tool** item is used to run Tool templates available in the project.
+.. note:: The **Tool** item is used to run Tool specifications available in the project.

-Let's add a Tool item to our project, so that we're able to run the Tool template we created above.
+Let's add a Tool item to our project, so that we're able to run the Tool specification we created above.
 To add a Tool item please do one of the following:

 A) From the application main menu, select **Edit -> Add Tool**.